open-policy-agent/opa/docs/docs/terraform.md

 ### 2. Convert the new Terraform plan into JSON

-Use the Terraform show command to produce the json representation of the terraform plan
+Use the Terraform show command to produce the JSON representation of the terraform plan

 ```shell
 terraform show -json tfplan.binary > tfplan2.json